Filtering in Blazor Pivot Table Component

 OnActionBegin

-• FieldInfo: It holds the selected field information.
+• FieldInfo: Provides information about the selected field for the action.

 NOTE